jbx-protocol/juice-docs-v1/protocol/contracts/jbtokenstore/write/mint.md

 ) external override onlyController(_projectId) { ... }
 ```

+* Arguments:
   * `_holder` is the address receiving the new tokens.
   * `_projectId` is the ID of the project to which the tokens belong.
   * `_amount` is the amount of tokens to mint.
   * `_preferClaimedTokens` is a flag indicating whether there's a preference for ERC20's to be claimed automatically if they have been issued.
 * Through the [`onlyController`](../../jbutility/modifiers/onlycontroller.md) modifier, the function can only be accessed by the controller of the `_projectId`.
 * The function overrides a function definition from the `IJBTokenStore` interface.
 * The function returns nothing.